Updated March 2021

 - Authorize and improve the capacity of regional agencies to deliver plans and program projects that meet the needs and safety of their member cities and counties.

 - Ensure local and regional agencies (including rural agencies) receive sufficient funding to fulfill their planning and programming obligations.
 These activities include data gathering and analysis, environmental review, and public engagement.
 Support collaboration, data sharing, and funding to successfully implement federal and state performance-based planning and management requirements.

 - Ensure that other state plans and programs remain consistent with the goals and structure of regional transportation plans.

-- Support a robust transportation research program at the federal and state levels to investigate and use new technology, data and methods of data collection, innovative materials, and other improvements that could be incorporated into regional plans and project delivery programs.
+- Support a robust transportation research program at the federal and state levels to investigate new technology, methods of data collection, innovative materials, and other improvements for regional plans and project delivery programs.

 - Provide additional dedicated revenue source for regional and local governments to support the implementation of SB 375.

-- Support legislation that lowers the voter threshold required to pass transportation infrastructure initiatives to 55 percent; and support legislation that allows a county to create a sales tax district within its boundary with a two-thirds vote of that district.
+- Support lowering the voter threshold required to pass transportation infrastructure initiatives to 55 percent; and support legislation that allows a county to create a sales tax district within its boundary with a two-thirds vote.

 - Support “complete street” policies that are designed to accommodate all users, including cars, trucks, transit, bicyclists, and pedestrians.